 “They have to get used to making good decisions for themselves again,” he said.
 “They are required to set up a budget and save a portion of their earnings each week.”

-Triple Crown Trailers, Skyline Homes, a mobile home manufacturer, and Phoenix Wood Products are a
+Triple Crown Trailers, Skyline Homes, a mobile home manufacturer, and Phoenix Wood Products are a few of the Marion County businesses that have partnered with the Reentry Center.

 “Our men are successful due to the community partnerships,” said Chevalier.
 “We used to have to beg businesses to employ our men, but now they call us when they need to hire someone because we have a proven track record.”